Emotional dance between two people at a wedding ceremony

 What AV and DJ equipment do you need?

 Not all weddings are the same or require the same amount of equipment.
-Depending on where each event is being located we will need different forms of equipment.
-With our packages we include a ceremony set up and a reception or dance party setup.
-But many times we will also need to do a separate setup for the cocktail hour or the dinner location depending on the venue and how everything is set up,So these are some of the main questions we’ll ask you about during your consultation so everybody is clear about the expectations for the wedding.
+Depending on where each event is located, we will need different forms of gear.
+Our standard packages include a ceremony setup and a reception or dance party setup.
+Many times we also set up a separate system for the cocktail hour or dinner location depending on the venue layout.
+These are the key questions we will work through together during your consultation so that everyone is clear about expectations for the day.